MartonKN/Dynamical-spin-correlations-at-infinite-temperature/README.md

 We consider how adding a single quantum particle to a high (infinite) temperature spin environment can lead to spin correlations that are preserved during the time-scale of our simulations.
 In contrast to many high-temperature systems, the dynamical quantum correlations induced in the environment by the particle are not washed out due to decoherence.

 Please look into the paper for details.
-The code's workings are described in the numerous comments in the code files.
+The code's workings are described in the numerous comments in the source code files.
 The code was written in C++ and it is of the order of 10K lines.